-I know what you’re thinking.
-Aunt Chubby’s Protein Cheesecake?
+This recipe for Creamy Protein Cheesecake used to be called Aunt Chubby’s Protein Cheesecake.
 Yes, Aunt Chubby.
 My mom had an aunt whose name was Mary.
 But when she was little, there were too many Marys in the family.
 So she was called Chubby Mary.
 And then eventually, just Chubby.
 I think she had some friends who called her Mary (I hope), but she remained Chubby to us for her entire adult life.
-(That’s what is great about family stories – you just can’t make this stuff up!)
+(That's what is great about family stories - you just can’t make this stuff up!)

 Anyway, every holiday Aunt Chubby would make an amazing cheesecake.
 So creamy and so delicious.
 When she passed away, I asked for her recipes so I could carry on the tradition.

 When I started protein baking and came across some cheesecake recipes, I knew I would want a protein cheesecake that tasted as close as possible to Aunt Chubby’s recipe.
 So I used her recipe as a guide.
 I made a few substitutions, added some protein powder, and it worked!